ex4sperans/maggot/README.md

 }
 ```

-The `random_seed` parameter is not really important for analyzing the experiment, so we included an underscore before its name in config.
+The `random_seed` parameter is not really important for analyzing and comparing different experiments, so we included an underscore before its name in config.
 This tells **mag** to ignore it for experiment's identifier (short name).

 Lets create an experiment object!